Autism Wandering Prevention Part II:

 The Autism Society recommends that parents consider some type of identification for children with autism in case they wander off or become lost.

-This type of bracelet or card would alert anyone who encounters him that he has autism, that he may not be verbally responsive, and any other details about your child that are important.
+This type of bracelet or card would alert anyone who encounters them that they have autism, that they may not be verbally responsive, and any other details about them that are important.
 Include your name, address and phone number.

-11. If she can write and/or speak, teach your child to write and say her name, address, phone number and her parents' names.
+8. If they can write and/or speak, teach them to write and say their name, address, phone number and parents' names.

-It’s probably a good idea to have her learn to type the information as well.
-That way she'll be ready to provide this vital information to local authorities, making it easier for them to get her back home if she ever becomes lost.
+It’s probably a good idea to have them learn to type the information as well.
+That way they'll be ready to provide this vital information in any form to local authorities.

-If she doesn’t have an ID bracelet on at the time, knowing her personal information could be crucial.
+If they don’t have an ID bracelet on, knowing their personal information could be crucial.

 12. Understand that Obsessive Compulsive Disorder (OCD) may be at the root of a child's tendency to bolt.

-While those with OCD who aren’t autistic usually won’t give in to the temptation, more severely autistic children might.
-It's important to understand that the child really doesn’t want to escape.
+While those with OCD who aren’t autistic usually won’t give in to a dangerous temptation, some autistic children might.
+It's important to understand that they really don’t want to run away.

-Taking precautions such as installing double cylinder deadbolts (pictured on the first page of this article) will give your child a sense of security and relief that she is protected from her own dangerous behavior.
+Taking precautions such as installing double cylinder deadbolts (pictured on the first page of this article) will give children a sense of security and relief that they are protected from their own dangerous temptations.

-Remember, even if your child has never had a problem with wandering, realize that what may not be a problem today could be an issue next month or next year.
+Remember, even if your child has never had a problem with wandering, this could become an issue next month or next year.
 There is a first time for everything.

 Because autism wandering prevention is so critical, the National Autism Association is offering free Big Red Safety Boxes for parents.
-These boxes have a lot of valuable resources, including two wireless door alarms, an engraved ID shoe tag, a caregiver checklist, a family wandering emergency plan, and much, much more.
+These boxes have many valuable resources, including two wireless door alarms, an engraved ID shoe tag, a caregiver checklist, a family wandering emergency plan, and much more.
 Click here to apply for your Big Red Safety Box.

 Better to have safety protections in place and not need them than to have a tragedy happen and live with the regret that we did not take steps to prevent it.

-If we take these steps, we’ll not only prevent any tragedies, but we’ll also give ourselves peace of mind knowing our kids are safe.
+If we take these precautions, we’ll not only prevent tragedies from occurring, but also give ourselves peace of mind knowing our kids are safe.

 1 | 2